uraaGit/Pexel-Keeping/README.md

 ## Note

 - Please refrain from painting in UV space when using this add-on.
-- If the face index changes, the arrangement will change, and the texture prograssion will reset.
+- ~~If the face index changes, the arrangement will change, and the texture prograssion will reset.~~(fixed...maybe)

 ## License